-- Students enrolled in courses where instruction is delivered via distance learning technologies will be counted for audit purposes, the same as that for students enrolled via traditional delivery methods, with the following stipulation.
+- 1. Students enrolled in courses where instruction is delivered via distance learning technologies will be counted for audit purposes, the same as that for students enrolled via traditional delivery methods, with the following stipulation.
 State appropriations will be awarded only for Internet (on-line) courses that are offered through the Mississippi Virtual Community College using the common software platform.
 Internet courses may be defined as those that are not classroom based, content is delivered on-line, do not require regular campus attendance, can be accomplished from a remote site, and are distinguished from hybrid courses, which are merely Internet enhanced.
 Colleges will be compensated according to their roles as host and/or provider institutions for students and courses. - 2.
 To evaluate properly the institution's distance learning activities, a separate and distinct budget should be maintained.
 Costs related to distance learning can then be evaluated in terms of institutional mission and goals.
 Further, accountability can be established more easily when one office has budget responsibility. - 3.
 Institutions should make appropriate plans to budget sufficient amounts to cover maintenance and operational costs.
 User fees for community service activities should be set at a level to cover the costs associated with community service programs.
 Also, if state and/or federal funds are not appropriated for distance-learning activities, an institutional assessment may be required to cover state-wide system costs.- - 4.
 Grades will be assigned by the Originating Site instructor of record who is also considered an adjunct instructor at the Receive Site.
-The originating institution will provide the Receive Site with a copy of the faculty member's credentials, verified by the Originating Site institution and so stated in the file at the Receive Site. - 5.
-Instructors of record will be responsible for evaluating students in the same way that instructors are responsible for evaluating on-campus students receiving instruction by traditional delivery methods.
-Institutional polices at the Originating Site institution will govern grading.
-All details will be approved by and course materials sent to the instructional deans of the institutions.
-The instructors of record will provide official grades for the students to Receive Site registrars.
-Receive Site registrars will provide the instructors of record a copy of the class rolls for the courses. - Notification to all instructional deans will be given by the Originating Site as soon as it is determined that a course will be offered.
+The originating institution will provide the Receive Site with a copy of the faculty member's credentials, verified by the Originating Site institution and so stated in the file at the Receive Site.

-MISSISSIPPI COMMUNITY COLLEGE BOARD POLICIES AND PROCEDURES MANUAL Section 8: Programs Title: Standards for Quality and Accountability Initial Date of Adoption: October 19, 1995 Reference: Revision Date: July 18, 1997; July 16, 2004; March 16, 2012; October 18, 2013; February 20, 2015; November 20, 2015; May 20, 2016; July 8, 2016 Code Number: 8.2 Page: 3 of 5
+MISSISSIPPI COMMUNITY COLLEGE BOARD POLICIES AND PROCEDURES MANUAL Section 8: Programs Title: Standards for Quality and Accountability Initial Date of Adoption: November 19, 1999 Reference: Revision Date: March 16, 2012; October 18, 2013; February 20, 2015; November 20, 2015; May 20, 2016; July 8, 2016; October 20, 2023 Code Number: 8.2 Page: 2 of 4